 Dr. Mabuse vs. my Colonoscopy is not, to date, the title of any film in the Mabuse series.
 But my colonoscopy did clash with my plans to review the 1960s …

 One of my favorite movies from the 1980s is “To Live and Die in L.A.”
 I recently re-watched it – but also read the novel upon which the movie is based for the first time, and again began listening to the film’s outstanding soundtrack.

 The Unsung examines works of popular culture that are critically acclaimed but not popular, popular but not critically acclaimed, or neither.
-Today I’m writing about my favorite band ever, Marillion!
+Today I’m writing about Cinderella, one of the greatest hair metal bands!